Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Keswick Codlin

-The English Lake District is one of the most difficult climates for fruit production in the UK - high rainfall, low sunshine levels, often windy, and yet fairly mild temperatures for much of the year - which is conducive to fungal infections.
+The English Lake District is one of the most difficult climates for fruit production in the UK - high rainfall, low sunshine levels, often windy, and yet fairly mild temperatures for much of the year - which are conducive to fungal infections.
 This is the area that Keswick Codlin hales from, and not surprisingly it is well-adapted to the local conditions.

 Keswick Codlin is an early-season cooking apple, very productive, and the juicy acidic apples cook down to a stiff puree.
 For the best fruit size and flavours be sure to thin the fruitlets in early June.